kevinrue/rtd-tutorial/docs/source/guides/production_fork.rst

   occasionally update it with fixes, or to add new custom steps (e.g., download additional test input files to test new steps in the pipeline).

+``config/``
+  Sub-directory that contains configuration files for controlling the execution of the pipeline.
+  Configurable settings may range from options passed on to programs called in individual tasks, to tabulated metadata about input files.
+  You will update files in that folder with values that match your updates to the pipeline.
+  Updates range from editing existing values, to adding or removing fields that control new or deprecated parameters of the pipeline controlled by users.

 ``data/``
   Sub-directory where users will download the input FASTQ files for this guide.
   In most cases, you will leave this untouched, as the pipeline is automatically